 *The World Premiere of CONVICTED, a new play by Riley Thomas in the Broadway Bound Theatre Festival; Broadway Close Up: One Hit Wonders, a concert at Merkin Hall led by Tony Nominee Mark Jacoby; a vocalist for choreographer Beth Gill’s CATACOMB; dancer/vocalist in The Sound of His Living by Bianca Johnson & Dancers; Charlie in Newton’s Cradle directed by Victoria Clark at the New York Musical Festival; and The Concubine in Art of Memory, a new opera workshopped through American Opera Projects.

-A member of Actors’ Equity and a Latin Grammy nominated musician, Rachel Kara was a recipient of the Lys Symonette Award in The Kurt Weill Foundation’s Lotte Lenya Competition, and an Outstanding Individual Performance Award from the New York Musical Festival.
-She holds a Master’s Degree in Classical Voice from Manhattan School of Music and a Bachelor’s in Theatre Arts, minoring in Sociology with a focus on race, sex, and gender politics from Marymount Manhattan College.
-Rachel Kara views teaching as her activism, and centers much of her work on educating and uplifting children through the arts.
+A member of Actors’ Equity and a Latin Grammy nominated musician, Rachel Kara is a former recipient of the Tito Puente Scholarship Fund, was a recipient of the Lys Symonette Award in The Kurt Weill Foundation’s Lotte Lenya Competition, and an Outstanding Individual Performance Award from the New York Musical Festival.
+She holds a Master’s Degree in Classical Voice from Manhattan School of Music and a Bachelor’s in Theatre Arts, minoring in Sociology from Marymount Manhattan College.
+In addition to performing, she is a Teaching Artist; involved with Theatre Development Fund (TDF), Artists Striving to End Poverty (ASTEP), Symphony Space, and R.Evolución Latina, working to uplift and educate children through the arts.